I've Registered for 16+ (Sixth Form)

 There is no further guidance and there is no need for candidates to prepare for these exams.
-We have extended the application deadline until 22nd October 2018.
+The application deadline is 15th October 2019.

 If you already hold a scholarship at Freemen's, you are eligible to apply, but no further financial discount will be awarded.

 - play three contrasting pieces on their first instrumental study lasting at least ten minutes;

 - play two pieces on their second study (which can include singing);